US faces tough choices as it weighs next moves on Venezuela

 A potent weapon called for by some lawmakers, including Florida Sen. Marco Rubio, would be sanctions on oil from Venezuela, the fourth largest supplier of crude to the U.S. But that could cause gas prices to rise, mean a loss of business for Gulf State refiners and have other ripple effects in the American economy.

-“Sanctions on Venezuela’s energy sector would like harm U.S. businesses, workers, and consumers while failing to address the very real issues in Venezuela,” Chet Thompson, the president of the American Fuel and Petrochemical Manufacturers, said in a letter to the president.
+“Sanctions on Venezuela’s energy sector would likely harm U.S. businesses, workers, and consumers while failing to address the very real issues in Venezuela,” Chet Thompson, president of the American Fuel and Petrochemical Manufacturers, said in a letter to the president.

 Another option to punish Venezuela would be to designate it a “state sponsor of terrorism,” which would impose wide-ranging sanctions and put strict limits on the ability of Venezuelan officials to travel to or within the United States.
-Lawmakers have suggested that and the administration has looked at it but has for the moment ruled it out because Venezuela does not meet the legal criteria for the designation, which would include evidence that the government supported or ordered terrorist attacks.
+The administration has considered the measure but has for the moment ruled it out because Venezuela does not meet the legal criteria, which would include evidence that the government supported or ordered terrorist attacks.

-Wasserman Schultz doesn’t think a military solution is an option for resolving a political crisis in the country.
+Wasserman Schultz doesn’t think a military solution is an option for resolving the political crisis.
 “I know the president is saying that all options are on the table and all means all, but I think a peaceful exit for Maduro needs to be the goal,” she said.

 For the time being, Guaido is asking the U.S. to continue helping prevent Maduro and his associates from transferring wealth outside the country, according to an administration official, who was not authorized to publicly discuss the measure and spoke only on condition of anonymity.